-As at January 2016 Margaret and I are about to submit our final draft to the printers of our book on Charles James Bullivant and his family.
+In 2016 Margaret Miller and I published our book on Charles James Bullivant and his family.
 It is approximately 200 pages, with photos, maps, charts, indexes and references.
-No price has been set yet.
-If you are interested in obtaining a copy please contact me using the email address above - title A Publican's Life in Early Sydney - Charles James Bullivant - Ensign, 46th Regiment
+If you are interested in purchasing a copy please contact me using the email address above - title A Publican's Life in Early Sydney - Charles James Bullivant - Ensign, 46th Regiment

 Maria and Charles James Bullivant